top of page

 Portfolio & CV - Search Step 2 Diamond.jpg

-• I synced with the Product Manager about how the redesign should bring value to the user and the business,
+• I synced with the Product Manager about what problem we're trying to solve,

-• synced with the engineering team to understand what technology powered search at the moment and how it could be changed.
+• I synced with the engineering team to understand the technology powering search and its limitations.

 Portfolio & CV - Search Step 1 Illustration.jpg